benhook1013/space-game/README.md

 ## 🧩 MVP Features

 - Touch/joystick movement and shooting
-- Enemy groups spawn periodically and the main weapon smoothly auto-aims at the closest foe
+- Enemy groups spawn periodically from random factions, and the main weapon smoothly auto-aims at the closest foe while rare boss variants add extra challenge
 - Asteroids can be mined for mineral pickups using an auto-targeting laser;
   each hit drops a mineral nearby
 - A blue Tractor Aura draws nearby pickups toward the ship